-Lisa Ventriss, President of Vermont Business Roundtable (VBR) and Jeffrey Carr, President, Economic & Policy Resources (EPR), announced the Q1 of 2019 outlook results of their joint initiative, the VBR/EPR Business Conditions Survey and Index.
-The latest survey, which was conducted during January of 2019, achieved a response rate of 62 percent overall.
+Lisa Ventriss, President of Vermont Business Roundtable (VBR) and Jeffrey Carr, President, Economic & Policy Resources (EPR), announced the Q3 of 2019 outlook results of their joint initiative, the VBR/EPR Business Conditions Survey and Index.
+The latest survey, which was conducted during July of 2019, achieved a response rate of 63 percent overall.

-More than 60 percent of respondents shared negative outlooks specifically with ease of hiring for available positions (64%); a decrease from the previous survey (82%).
-A supermajority of respondents expressed a neutral or negative outlook about the State’s overall business climate (85%); an increase from the previous survey (72%).
-However, expected demand for the next three months was also increased slightly from the previous quarter (41%).
-When asked, “Are you more or less optimistic about the general business climate in your sector compared to three months ago?”, the responses were largely neutral or negative.
-The Accommodations and Food Services sector expressed the most optimism (43%), while the Education sector had the most pessimistic outlook (80%).
+Two-thirds of respondents shared negative outlooks specifically with ease of hiring for available positions (67%); a slight shift toward neutral from the previous survey (76%) and is reflective of the chronic demographic-workforce growth challenges in Vermont; A majority of respondents expressed a neutral outlook about the state’s overall business climate (54% Neutral, 22% Negative); a slight shift toward negative outlook of the previous survey (62% Neutral, 14% Negative).
+When asked, “Are you more or less optimistic about the general business climate in your sector compared to three months ago?”...overall the responses were largely neutral or negative.
+The Accommodation and Food Service sector expressed the most optimism (29%), while the Manufacturing sector had the most pessimistic outlook (75%).